 Karen has worked in the Alexandria area for 20 years as a Pilates instructor, personal trainer, and group exercise instructor.
 Prior to coming to Virginia she worked in Southern California for 10 years as a personal trainer and group exercise instructor.
 She has a degree in Exercise Science, certified by Powerhouse Pilates, studied at the Physical Mind Institute in D.C., and is personal training certified by the National Academy of Sports Medicine.
 Karen has experience in the rehabilitation/recovery of the following: hip/knee replacement/surgery, back injuries/surgeries, arthritis, and pre/post natal.
 Her expertise is in helping clients build core strength for the creation of overall optimal body movement.
 In her personal life, Karen enjoys the challenges of combining her physical activity with healthy cooking and eating to maintain a high quality of health and fitness.

 Chelsea has been taking Pilates classes since she was in elementary school.
 As a lacrosse and field hockey player in high school, she suffered from chronic tight hamstrings and knee pain.
 She realized that Pilates could help her stay healthy and pain-free while playing the sports she loved.
 Chelsea graduated with a degree in psychology from Washington College in 2013.
 She now works with children diagnosed with autism spectrum disorder (ASD).
 She hopes that at some point she can share the positive benefits of Pilates with these children.
-Chelsea is currently working on her comprehensive Pilates teacher training with Balanced Body Education at Alexandria Pilates.
+Chelsea completed her comprehensive Pilates teacher training with Balanced Body Education at Alexandria Pilates.

 Tara, a figure skater/dancer and native of Grand Rapids, Michigan, moved to Washington D.C. after graduating from Aquinas College.
 In Washington she worked for The Washington Performing Arts Society, Ozone Action, and Greenpeace.
 Six weeks after giving birth to twin boys in 2002, Tara discovered Pilates helped her strengthen her core and gave her the energy she needed to care for her newborns.